NebulousLabs/Sia/README.md

   In future versions, we will add support for UPnP, which will allow you to skip this step.

+If your issue is not addressed above, you can get in touch with us personally:
+  email: david@nebulouslabs.com
+         luke@nebulouslabs.com
+  IRC:   #siacoin on freenode

 Version Information
 -------------------